Yocum Falls (Clackamas County, Oregon): Description

 Yocum Falls is composed by a series of consecutive cascades.
-The upper tier and its lower drop, that spreads 25-35 feet over a ledge along Camp Creek are accessible, whereas the middle section is crowded by matured timber and difficult to access.
+The upper tier and its lower drop, that spreads 25–35 feet over a ledge along Camp Creek are accessible, whereas the middle section is crowded by matured timber and difficult to access.
 The surrounding hills of Tom Dick and Harry Mountain are of Pleistocene or Pliocene origin with andesite originating from moderately porphyritic pyroxene lava flows.
 Further towards Mirror Lake the andesite is basaltic from lava flows of the north side of the Tom Dick and Harry Mountain.

 Access

 Hiking to Yocum Falls starts at the historic Laurel Hill monument on the Barlow Road of the Oregon Trail.
 The trail is approximately 1.6 mi long round trip and requires skill, visitors should always follow rules of safe waterfall hiking when visiting Yocum Falls.
-Approximately half way up, the trail crosses with the Pacific Crest Trail.
+Approximately halfway up, the trail crosses with the Pacific Crest Trail.
 A little over a mile south is Mirror Lake and the trail that leads to the lake starts at the point where Route 26 allows access to Yocum Falls.
 Approximately 2 miles further south, the trail reaches the summit of Tom Dick and Harry Mountain.